jayg2309/BingeKaro/README.md

 ## 🙏 Acknowledgments

-- [TMDB](https://www.themoviedb.org/) for providing the movie and TV show data
+- [OMDB API](http://www.omdbapi.com/) for providing the movie and TV show data
 - [Lucide](https://lucide.dev/) for the beautiful icons
 - [Tailwind CSS](https://tailwindcss.com/) for the utility-first CSS framework